RubyKobayashi/CV/README.md

 ## Interests

-- Exploring untouched, beautiful places in nature, in my self-build camper van
+- Camping in nature in my self-build camper van
-- Watching independent European arthouse movies
-- Reiki
+- Photography